rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 }
 {% endhighlight %}

-While in Haskell type classes have native support, so the compiler recognizes them and generates automatically the binary code associated with them, in Scala you need to revamp some intricated mechanisms, involving _implicits_ (see [Type classes in Scala](https://blog.scalac.io/2017/04/19/typeclasses-in-scala.html) for more details on the topic).
+While in Haskell type classes have native support, so the compiler recognises them and generates automatically the binary code associated with them, in Scala you need to revamp some intricated mechanisms, involving _implicits_ (see [Type classes in Scala](https://blog.scalac.io/2017/04/19/typeclasses-in-scala.html) for more details on the topic).

 So, to let a type to belong to a type class, in Haskell you have simple to declare it in the type definition, using the `deriving` keyword.